vibbits/nis2pyr/README.md

 Known limitations of the current version of `nis2pyr`:

-- ND2 files with [multiple z-planes](https://github.com/vibbits/nis2pyr/issues/1) are not supported.
-- ND2 files with [multiple timepoints](https://github.com/vibbits/nis2pyr/issues/5) are not supported.
 - ND2 metadata is lost, except for pixel size and channel names and colors.
+- ND2 files with [multiple z-planes](https://github.com/vibbits/nis2pyr/issues/1) are currently being tested.
+- ND2 files with [multiple timepoints](https://github.com/vibbits/nis2pyr/issues/5) are currently being tested.